 Working for the Group shall be a full-time Employee’s main occupation.
 The closest superior shall be informed in writing about paid work outside the Group.
 The employer can oppose such engagements if it is thought to impact the Employee’s work in the Group, or if the Group’s reputation in any way can be affected negatively.

 The above shall also apply to Directors, part-time Employees and Representatives, however taking due consideration to such Personnel’s looser connection with the Group and the agreed work load of such Personnel.

 Personnel shall not have positions in the board of directors in other businesses that may be perceived to be in conflict with the Group’s interests, such as competitors, customers or suppliers of the Group.

 Employees must obtain their superior’s written pre-approval (Completing Confirmation document in the form attached as Appendix 1) before committing to a board position.
 Representatives must obtain its contact person’s written pre-approval before committing to a board position.
-All Personnel is responsible for logging such board positions through the Case Handling Portal.
+All Personnel is responsible for logging such board positions through the Case Handling Portal at Pulse.